 Interestingly, this same cream has also proven to be a cure for female pattern hair loss (FPHL) according to some study.
 For example, the guys at Eunatural recommend a type of progesterone creams that are made of wild yam as a practical solution to thinning hair.

-A perfect example of such cream is the one here:
+A perfect example of such cream is the:

-According to them, “apply the cream topically.
+According to producers, “apply the cream topically.
 But just be careful not to overdo it.”

 In the same discussion, Dr. Lee further stated that: